xrchz/rockettheft/README.md

   - This adds up to 1.12%
     - To put that in perspective: as of 2023-09-05, this is equivalent drag to 5.4k idle ETH (eg, in the deposit pool)

+## Notes about the data
+- "Vanilla" in the source csv files means:
+  - "not an RP-allowed relay"
+  - "not bloXroute ethical" (their API has been sunset, so we don't have that info)
+  - Non-RP validators using MEV-boost on non-allowed relays might reasonably outperform RP vanilla
+- To try to improve on "Vanilla" in this document, RP vanilla blocks are checked to see if they had bloXroute ethical rewards according to beaconcha.in.
+If so, they are simply dropped from the dataset to avoid polluting our set of Vanilla blocks.
+This _does_ mean that non-RP proposers have an advantage b/c they might use this relay (similar to any non-RP-allowed relay)
+- There is an ambiguous period for ~3 days after a solo migration is initiated depending on whether the validator gets scrubbed.
+This was simply neglected.
+Back of the envelope math showed there were ~8 or so likely proposals in these periods